Jung-hansu/yumyum/yumyum-frontend/README.md

-this is front end folder
+this is front end folder.